microbean/microbean-datasource-cdi-hikaricp/README.md

 this `orders` field in [application scope][application-scope].

-For such injection points to be satisfied, the microBean Hikari Connection Pool CDI Integration project needs to understand how to configure any particular named `DataSource` implementation that will be injected.
+For such injection points to be satisfied, the microBean Hikari Connection Pool CDI Extension project needs to understand how to configure any particular named `DataSource` implementation that will be injected.
 To do this, it looks for [`DataSourceDefinition`][dsd] annotations and `datasource.properties` classpath resources.